Programmatic DOOH Advertising: A Complete Guide for 2025

 Expert Advice, Better Results!

-Challenges in Programmatic DOOH
+Challenges in Programmatic Advertising

 • Fragmented Standards: Different platforms, different data models, different measurement tools.
+Industry initiatives like OAAA’s OpenDOOH are working to standardize metrics.

 • Privacy Concerns: Especially in the U.S., the use of mobile data and sensors is under scrutiny.
+Newer anonymous detection technologies are addressing these issues.

 • Measurement Gaps: Offline attribution is still maturing.
 “Opportunity-to-see” doesn’t always mean “impact delivered.”
+Advanced computer vision and mobile verification are closing this gap.

 Outdoor digital signage display advertising expert consulting services mounted on concrete wall with green vine elements and stairway

-Who’s Leading the Pack?
+Who's Leading the Programmatic DOOH Market?

 • DSPs: The Trade Desk, Vistar Media, Hivestack, Place Exchange